Semi-Discriminative Representation Loss for Online Continual Learning

-Since only negative $\langle \bm{g}_n, \bm{g}_m \rangle$ causes conflicts, reducing the diversity of gradients hence relies on reducing negative $\langle \bm{g}_n, \bm{g}_m \rangle$.
-We consider to reduce negative $\langle \bm{g}_n, \bm{g}_m \rangle $ by two ways: 1).minimize the representation inner products of negative pairs, which pushes the inner product to be negative or zero (for positive representations); 2).minimize the prediction inner products of negative pairs to decrease the probability of flipping the sign, e.g., $\mathbf{x} \sim S_0$ gets lower $\rm{Pr}$$(\bm{\beta} > \mathbf{s}_p)$ than $\mathbf{x} \sim S_3$ (\Cref{fig:4c_demo} and \Cref{tab:4c_prop}).
-Hence, we include logits in the representations as well.
-We verify this idea by training two binary classifiers for two groups of MNIST classes ($\{0,1\}$ and $\{7,9\}$).
+According to above findings, we consider two ways for reducing the gradient diversity: 1).minimizing inner products of representations ($\langle \mathbf{x}_n, \mathbf{x}_m \rangle$) for negative pairs, which leads to less negative inner products of gradients; 2).minimizing inner products of predictions ($s_p$) for negative pairs, which decreases $\text{Pr}(\beta > s_p)$.
+Specifically, we concatenate the output logits with intermediate representations of a model and minimize inner products of them.

+We first verify this idea by training two binary classifiers for two groups of MNIST classes ($\{0,1\}$ and $\{7,9\}$).
 The classifiers have two hidden layers each with 100 hidden units and ReLU activations.
-We randomly chose 100 test samples from each group to compute the pairwise cosine similarities.
-Representations are obtained by concatenating the output of all layers (including logits) of the neural network, gradients are computed by all parameters of the model.
-We display the similarities in \Cref{fig:grads_corr_r_d79,fig:grads_corr_r_d01}.
-The correlation coefficients between the gradient and representation similarities of negative pairs are -0.86 and -0.85, which of positive pairs are 0.71 and 0.79.
-In all cases, the similarities of representations show strong correlations with the similarities of gradients.
-The classifier for class 0 and 1 gets smaller representation similarities and much less negative gradient similarities for negative pairs (blue dots) and it also gains a higher accuracy than the other classifier (99.95\% vs. 96.25\%), which illustrates the potential of reducing the gradient diversity by decreasing the representation similarity of negative pairs.
+We randomly chose 100 test samples from each group to compute the pairwise cosine similarities of representations and gradients.
+We display these similarities in \Cref{fig:grads_corr_r_d79,fig:grads_corr_r_d01}.
+The representations are obtained by concatenating outputs of all layers (including logits).
+The gradients are computed by all parameters of the model.
+In both figures we see that similarities of representations are all positive due to the ReLU activation.
+The similarities of gradients for positive pairs (orange dots) are mostly positive as well which is consistent with \Cref{thm2}.
+For negative pairs (blue dots), the classifier of class 0 and 1 gets smaller similarities of representations and much less negative similarities of gradients (\Cref{fig:grads_corr_r_d01}).
+It also gains a higher accuracy than the other classifier (99.95\% vs. 96.25\%), In all cases, the similarities of representations show strong correlations with the similarities of gradients (-0.86 and -0.85 for negative pairs, 0.71 and 0.79 for positive pairs).
+These results illustrate the potential of reducing the gradient diversity by learning more discriminative representations between classes.